 GSA Clubs (Gender-Sexuality Alliance Clubs) are student led clubs for LGBTQ+ and straight students that can provide a space for students to exchange information, find or offer support, socialize, discuss concerns, and organize events to raise awareness.

-For information about starting a GSA or GSA activities, download GLSEN's Jump-Start Guide.
+For information about starting a GSA Club and GSA Club activities, download GLSEN's Jump-Start Guide.

 For more tips on starting a GSA Club and knowing your rights click here to see ACLU's helpful information.